 If, after the six-month grace period, the number of non-ACVS specialty Diplomates at the program site does not meet minimum requirements, the program will be suspended.
-The residents' training will become inactive and the training log will not be reviewed or counted towards the credentialing process.

-E. Failure to comply with ACVS residency training requirements other than personnel requirements.
+E. Failure to comply with ACVS residency training requirements other than minimum personnel requirements.